Jsfain/SDCard/README.md

 ## How to use
 Copy the files and build/download the module using the AVR Toolchain.
 These are written for an ATmega1280 target, so if using a different target then you will need to modify the code accordingly.
- * The source files contain the description of each function available in the module.
+ * The source files contain descriptions of each function available in the module.
  * SD_TEST.C is probably the best way to see how to implment this module.
 This file contains main(), and includes several examples of function implementation that can be referenced.
  * A "MAKE.SH" file can also be referenced for seeing how I built the module from the source files and downloaded it to an ATmega1280 AVR target.
 This would primarily be useful for non-Windows users without access to Atmel Studio (like me).
  * Windows users should be able to just build/download the module from the source files using Atmel Studio (though I have not used this).
 Note, any paths (e.g. the includes) will need to be modified for compatibility.